Azure-Samples/Serverless-APIs/readme/1 - Provision Azure resources.md

 Perform the following steps to deploy your Workshop infrastructure:

-1 - Clone this repo to your local computer or to your Linux Azure Cloud Shell 2 - Run the [serverless-apim-setup.sh] to deploy our workshop infrastructure by runnung the follow command:
+1 - Clone this repo to your local computer or to your Linux Azure Cloud Shell 2 - Run the [serverless-apim-setup.sh] to deploy our workshop infrastructure by running the following command:
 ```
  $ ./serverless-apim.sh
 ```
-This script is a non interactive script, it will generate a randon number to use it as a sufix* for all services listed bellow:
+This script is a non-interactive script.
+It will generate a randon number to use it as a suffix* for all services listed bellow:

 - **serverless-sample** Resource Group
 - **serverlesssample** Storage Account